bxparks/AceRoutine/README.md

 Some limitations are:
 * coroutines cannot return any values
 * coroutines are stackless, so they cannot presever local stack varaibles across multiple calls.
-However, coroutines are objects, so member variables may often be used to preserve state across calls.
+However, coroutines are instances of a class that can be extended by the end-user, so member variables can be used as substitutes for local stack variables.

-After I had completed most of the library, I discovered that I had essentially reimplemented the `<ProtoThread.h>` library in the [Cosa framework](https://github.com/mikaelpatel/Cosa).
+After I had completed most of this library, I discovered that I had essentially reimplemented the `<ProtoThread.h>` library in the [Cosa framework](https://github.com/mikaelpatel/Cosa).
 The difference is that AceRoutine is a self-contained library that works on any platform supporting the